 You have to.
 Sometimes it is a matter of life or death.
 Re-exposure to mold and mycotoxins could literally spell The End.

-So how does one go about preventing mold, avoiding mold, and adapting to “the unknown” without going absolutely insane with worry, doubt, and paranoia?
+So how does one go about preventing mold, avoiding mold, and adapting to “the unknown” without going absolutely insane with worry, doubt, and mold paranoia?

 I’ll be honest.
 It’s tough.
 But there comes a point where you have to reconcile fate with the fact that life is to be lived Today.
 Now.
 And so you live it, as best you can, imperfectly, pushing back fear, holding onto hope.
 Mold paranoia doesn't help you move forward with your life.

 For longer than I care to admit, I was on edge when anyone would come into our apartment.
 I feared that they brought in mold spores.
 I was a wreck making purchases.
 I feared that they were already contaminated.
 I worried about those sneaky mold spores holed up in my car.
 I overinspected every drop of water in our apartment.
 Is it from a leak?
 Oh, just a droplet from my daughter’s water cup.
 Any discoloration on a baseboard made me go into hyper overdrive.
 Is that REALLY just dirt?

 That is no way to live.
 And yet – as a mode of survival it was how I HAD to live.
 On the edge of mold paranoia and simply being diligent.

 People often wonder why victims of toxic mold exposure are so rigid about things such as the “stuff” they purchase or otherwise obtain and bring into their living space; about having a “safe sleep” space; about having thousands and thousands of dollars’ worth of expensive HEPA air filters.